configcat/terraform-provider-configcat/docs/resources/permission_group.md

 - `can_view_product_statistics` (Boolean) Group members has access to product statistics.
 - `can_view_sdkkey` (Boolean) Group members has access to SDK keys.
 - `environment_accesses` (Map of String) The environment specific permissions map block.
 Keys are the Environment IDs and the values represent the environment specific Feature Management permission.
 Possible values: full, readOnly
+- `environment_approval_permissions` (Map of String) The environment specific approval permissions map block.
+Keys are the Environment IDs and the values represent the environment specific change request approval permission.
+Approval Flow and Scheduled Changes are in closed beta.
+Possible values: cannotApprove, canApproveOthers, canBypassApproval
 - `new_environment_accesstype` (String) Represent the environment specific Feature Management permission for new Environments.
 Possible values: full, readOnly, none
+- `new_environment_approval_permission_type` (String) Represents the environment specific change request approval permission for new Environments.
+Approval Flow and Scheduled Changes are in closed beta.
+Possible values: cannotApprove, canApproveOthers, canBypassApproval

 ### Read-Only